 Indoor Climbing Gyms

-Park City offers two world class indoor climbing and bouldering gyms.
-Bouldering is simply climbing without the restriction or hassle of ropes.
-The floors of each gym are covered with pads that provide a soft landing.
+Park City offers a world class indoor climbing and bouldering gym.
+Bouldering is simply climbing without the restriction or hassle of rope and luckily, the floors are covered with pads that provide a soft landing.
 Bouldering allows the climber to focus on the climbing movement and techniques instead of focusing on the safety aspects that climbing on a rope requires.
 Bouldering is both entertainment and exercise.
-Many of the world’s strongest climber choose to train almost exclusively through bouldering which builds the power and techniques required for to win World Cup competitions.
-We recommend checking out The Mine and AlpenFit
+Check out The Mine Bouldering Gym!

 Big Cottonwood Canyon is a great location for sport climbing on quartzite.
 With available climbing on both sides of the canyon climbers can choose routes based on sun or shade for the different seasons.
 Please note that Big Cottonwood Canyon has a few routes that require overnight outings.

 Little Cottonwood Canyon is considered, by many, to be some of the finest granite climbing in the country.
 The perfect white rock offers up a variety of cracks, slabs and roofs to challenge climbers of all ability levels.
 The majority of the climbing takes places on south facing walls making this an ideal location for the cooler months.
 The majority of the climbing is gear protected, but Little Cottonwood Canyon offers excellent sport climbs, and fantastic bouldering.